- Current & Future Students

 - You are licensed as a Registered Nurse by the Ohio Board of Nursing

 - You have earned a BSN and/or MSN degree from an accredited nursing program.
-Note: a registered nurse with a baccalaureate degree in a non nursing, health-related field from an accredited university may be eligible for admission at the discretion of the Program Director.
+Note: a registered nurse with a bachelor's degree in a non-nursing field from an accredited university may be eligible for admission at the discretion of the Program Director.

 - You have a minimum cumulative GPA of 3.0.